Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 useful (as the next section discusses), this is not always the case.
-If a user is searching for a specific version of a label, they only need to know whether the highest version at a given log entry is greater than or less than their target version, not its exact value.
+If a user is searching for a specific version of a label, they only need to know whether the highest version at a given log entry is greater than or less than their target version -- not its exact value.
 A **truncated binary ladder** is one which stops after the first proof of inclusion for a version greater than or equal to the target version, or the first proof of non-inclusion for a version less than the target version.